curbengh/curbengh.github.io/source/_posts/i2p-eepsite-nixos.md

 ### B32 address

 Eepsite has an **52-character Base32** (B32) address which works similarly like an onion address of Tor hidden service.
-B32 address is Base32-encoded SHA256 hash of an Eepsite's public key or "I2P destination" as the lingo goes. .
+B32 address is Base32-encoded SHA256 hash of an Eepsite's public key or "I2P destination" as the lingo goes.
 I2P generates EDDSA (ED25519-SHA512) by default, in future it may switch to RedDSA.
 The easy way to get your Eepsite's B32 address is look for a file with 52-character filename in **/var/lib/i2pd/destinations** folder.
 In my case, the file is **ggucqf2jmtfxcw7us5sts3x7u2qljseocfzlhzebfpihkyvhcqfa.dat**, so my B32 address is **ggucqf2jmtfxcw7us5sts3x7u2qljseocfzlhzebfpihkyvhcqfa.b32.i2p**.

-You could also manually derive it from the public key using common Linux utility tools.
-The public key is located in the first 391 bytes of **keypair.dat**.
+Above method is only applicable if you only have one eepsite, otherwise you wouldn't know which file in "destinations" corresponds to which ".dat".
+Common Linux utility tools can be used to derive the B32 address of a ".dat".
+The public key is located in the first 391 bytes.

 ```
 $ head -c 391 <name>-keys.dat | sha256sum | cut -f1 -d\  | xxd -r -p | base32 | tr '[:upper:]' '[:lower:]' | sed -r 's/=//g'